The Nordic diet incorporates foods commonly eaten by people in the Nordic countries.

-As the name suggests, the Nordic diet is a way of eating that focuses on the traditional foods of the Nordic countries (Norway, Denmark, Sweden, Finland and Iceland).
+The Nordic diet is a way of eating that focuses on locally sourced foods in the Nordic countries — Norway, Denmark, Sweden, Finland, and Iceland.

-The Nordic diet was created in 2004 by a group of nutritionists, scientists and chefs, in order to address growing obesity rates and unsustainable farming practices in the Nordic countries.
+It was created in 2004 by a group of nutritionists, scientists, and chefs to address growing obesity rates and unsustainable farming practices in the Nordic countries.

 Foods to Eat and Avoid

-The Nordic diet emphasizes locally grown and sustainable food sources, with a heavy focus on foods considered healthy according to "mainstream" nutrition science.
+The Nordic diet emphasizes traditional, sustainable, and locally sourced foods, with a heavy focus on those considered healthy.

-As critics correctly point out, many of the foods on the "Nordic" diet were actually never eaten in the Nordic countries back in the day.
+As critics correctly point out, some of the foods on the Nordic diet didn’t exist in the Nordic countries centuries ago.

 These include low-fat dairy and canola oil, which are modern foods.
-Fruit also does not grow well in the north, except perhaps for some berries.
+Most fruits also don’t grow well in the north — except for apples and several types of berries.

-Bottom Line: The Nordic diet emphasizes the traditional foods of the Nordic countries.
-It is similar to the Mediterranean diet in many ways, and heavily emphasizes plant foods and sea foods.
+SUMMARY The Nordic diet emphasizes the foods of the Nordic countries.
+It’s similar to the Mediterranean diet and heavily emphasizes plant foods and seafoods.

 Several studies have assessed the weight loss effects of the Nordic diet.

-However, in a follow-up study a year later, the Nordic diet participants had gained most of the weight back (5).
+However, in a follow-up study a year later, the Nordic-diet participants had gained most of the weight back ().

-These results are actually very typical for long-term studies on weight loss.
-People lose weight in the beginning, but then it gradually returns over a period of 1–2 years.
+These results are very typical for long-term studies on weight loss.
+People lose weight in the beginning but then gradually gain it back over 1–2 years.

-Another study supports the weight-reducing effects of the Nordic diet.
-In this 6-week long study, the Nordic diet group lost 4% of body weight, significantly more than those who followed a standard diet (6).
+Another 6-week study supports the weight-reducing effects of the Nordic diet, as the Nordic diet group lost 4% of their body weight — significantly more than those on a standard diet ().

-It can also lead to significant improvements in metabolic health, and lower the risk of all sorts of chronic diseases.
+It can also lead to significant improvements in metabolic health and lower your risk of many chronic diseases.

 Several studies have examined the effects of the Nordic diet on health markers.

-In a 6-month study on obese participants, a Nordic diet reduced systolic and diastolic blood pressure by 5.1 and 3.2 mmHg, respectively, compared to a control diet (1).
+In a 6-month study in obese people, the Nordic diet reduced systolic and diastolic blood pressure by 5.1 and 3.2 mmHg, respectively — compared to a control diet ().

-Another 12-week study found a significant reduction in diastolic blood pressure in participants with the metabolic syndrome (7).
+Another 12-week study found a significant reduction in diastolic blood pressure (the bottom number of a reading) in participants with metabolic syndrome ().

 Cholesterol and Triglycerides